Tony Snell: Maine Celtics (2023–2024)

 On January 27, 2023, Snell was acquired by the Maine Celtics.

 On August 8, 2023, the Golden State Warriors held a free agent workout with Snell.
 On October 29, he returned to Maine.

 Sioux Falls Skyforce (2024–2025)

 On October 2, 2024, Snell was traded to the Sioux Falls Skyforce.

-Boulazac Basket Dordogne (2025–present)
+Boulazac Basket Dordogne (2025–2026)

 On August 23, 2025, Snell signed with Boulazac Basket Dordogne of the LNB Pro A. In his second season game with Boulazac, on October 3, 2025, he scored 27 points against Cholet Basket.
+On February 1, 2026, Snell helped Boulazac earn a landmark road win at reigning French champion Paris Basketball, as the club built a commanding lead in Paris with Snell among the key three-point contributors.

+During the first part of the 2025–26 season, Snell established himself as one of the most efficient three-point shooters in Betclic Élite, ranking fourth in the league with a 50.9% three-point percentage after 16 games played.
+His long-range shooting was publicly praised by his head coach, who highlighted both his remarkable accuracy from beyond the arc and his overall impact on the team.

+Cholet Basket (2026–present)

+On June 18, 2026, Snell signed with Cholet Basket of LNB Pro A.

 Personal life

 Snell met his wife, Ashley, at a barbecue hosted by his Chicago Bulls teammate Jimmy Butler.
 They have two sons who were both diagnosed with autism spectrum disorder.

 On The Today Show on June 16, 2023, Snell revealed that he was diagnosed with autism spectrum disorder, after the evaluation of his eldest son helped to realize similarities with his own experience.